alis-exchange/protoc-gen-fieldgetters/README.md

 # protoc-gen-fieldgetters
-Custom protoc plugin that generates proto field getters.
+Custom protoc plugin that generates proto field getters for go stubs.
 This is primarily useful for the https://pkg.go.dev/go.alis.build/validator package.

 > [!IMPORTANT]
 > This plugin is designed to be used alongside the [protoc-gen-go](https://pkg.go.dev/google.golang.org/protobuf/cmd/protoc-gen-go) and [protoc-gen-go-grpc](https://pkg.go.dev/google.golang.org/grpc/cmd/protoc-gen-go-grpc) plugins.
 It is not designed to be used standalone.